gamma-opt/DecisionProgramming.jl/docs/src/examples/n-monitoring.md

 end
 ```

-We add the probability matrix to the influence diagram.
+After declaring the probability matrix, we add it to the influence diagram.
 ```julia
 add_probabilities!(diagram, "F", X_F)
 ```